Seema Verma, Administrator

 Deidre Gifford, M.D., Deputy Center Director

-CMCS welcomed Dr. Deidre Gifford as a Deputy Director on October 3rd.
-Dr. Gifford was formerly the Director of State Policy and Programs at the National Association of Medicaid Directors, where she has led that organization’s efforts with states to support and advance value based purchasing in Medicaid.
-She has held numerous leadership positions in healthcare policy, focusing on quality improvement and the reform of the payment and delivery system.
-Prior to joining NAMD, Deidre served as Medicaid Director in the Rhode Island Executive Office of Health and Human Services, having previously served as medical director.
-During her tenure there from 2012 and 2015 she advanced changes in the payment and delivery system to improve the quality of care and enhance the value of Medicaid services, including the development of numerous initiatives in care coordination, information technology, and provider incentives.
-From 2005 until 2011, Dr. Gifford was co-founder and Project Director of Rhode Island's multi-payer Medical Home demonstration, one of the nation’s first and most enduring multi-payer payment reform initiatives.
-She was Director of Healthcare Policy and Programs for Rhode Island’s Medicare Quality Improvement Organization until 2008.
-Dr. Gifford is a graduate of Cornell University Medical College and holds both a bachelor’s and master's degree in Public Health (Epidemiology) from the UCLA School of Public Health.
-She completed her residency in Obstetrics and Gynecology at UCLA Medical Center in 1991 and has held faculty positions in Public Health and Obstetrics and Gynecology at UCLA and Brown Medical Schools.
+Dr. Gifford served as Medicaid Director in the Rhode Island Executive Office of Health and Human Services, having previously served as the agency’s medical director.
+During her tenure there from 2012 and 2015, she advanced changes in the payment and delivery system to improve the quality of care and enhance the value of Medicaid services, including the development of numerous initiatives in care coordination, information technology, and provider payment innovations.
+From 2005 until 2011, Dr. Gifford was co-founder and Project Director of Rhode Island’s multi-payer Medical Home demonstration, one of the nation’s first and most enduring multi-payer payment reform initiatives.
+Prior to joining CMS, she served as the Director of State Policy and Programs at the National Association of Medicaid Directors (NAMD), where she led that organization’s efforts with states to support and advance value based purchasing in Medicaid.
+Dr. Gifford was also the Director of Healthcare Policy and Programs for Rhode Island’s Medicare Quality Improvement Organization from 1998 - 2008.

 Jackie Garner, Consortium Administrator